alvintan626/project-proposal/README.md

   2) Create a distinct personality for the robot, such that users want to engage with it 2a) Pastes the paper to the nearest object and person, creating a sense that it wants to remind/disrupt the normal order of things by freaking its owner/owners' friends out.
       2b) Changing the speed of the drawing (ref.
 Art Robot) to project a certain level of urgency depending on the stimulus encountered.
-  3) Tosses/catapults the crumpled paper (launched and controlled by the user)

 Now you can get the attention of your pesky child, lover, roommate and show them how you feel!
-(If time permits, we might make it more fun to add in a random component, where the robot may not end up delivering the message intended...)
+(If time permits, we might make it more fun to add in a random component, where the robot may not end up delivering the message intended or crumbles the message and tosses/catapults into target location (launched and controlled by the user))

 ## Component Parts
 - Arduino, breadboard, batteries, battery pack, wires (already provided)